wesdoyle/nginx-security-demo/README.md

    docker-compose down -v
    ```

 ## Phase 1: Trivially Vulnerable API

-**This phase sets up the basic application with a improperly-written, vulnerable API.** It includes:
+**⚠️ This phase sets up the basic application with a improperly-written, vulnerable API.** It includes:

 - A Rust web API with a trivial SQL injection vulnerability
 - A PostgreSQL database